mighteejim/linode-cli-ai/docs/ARCHITECTURE.md

 ### What It Does

-linode-cli-ai is a **declarative deployment system** for AI/ML workloads on Linode cloud infrastructure.
+linode-cli build is a **declarative deployment system** for AI/ML workloads on Linode cloud infrastructure.
 It:

 - Deploys containerized AI services (LLMs, ML pipelines, embeddings, etc.)
 - Manages infrastructure requirements declaratively (GPU, Docker, databases, etc.)